About the Immigrant Stories Project

 Anyone can make and share their story using our video-making website.
 No specialized technical knowledge is required.
 The website incorporates our existing digital storytelling training and a video editing program, eliminating the need for outside software.
 Using this free tool only requires a computer or mobile device connected to the internet.

 The IHRC Archives will preserve these digital stories and ensure that they will be publicly accessible for future generations.
-Our digital stories are also discoverable through the Minnesota Digital Library and the Digital Public Library of America.
+Our digital stories are also discoverable through the University Libraries and the Digital Public Library of America.
 Through these online libraries, the public can explore the Immigrant Stories collection alongside the collections of many libraries, archives, and museums.
 All Immigrant Stories are also shared under a Creative Commons Attribution-NonCommercial 4.0 International License.

 How to Cite Our Digital Stories